-Mayor Muriel Bowser announced an amnesty program that will waive fines and fees for tickets over a four-month period.
+WASHINGTON — Mayor Muriel Bowser announced an extension for the city's ticket amnesty program that will waive fines and fees for tickets until Dec.
+31.

 The lessened burden could be a big deal for D.C. families who want to get things back on track.